Applied Management (BAS)(Plan Code: BAMSMBAS)

 Program outcomes are overarching skills that are emphasized and reinforced throughout several courses in a specific program; they are measurable statements that define what students should know or be able to do by the end of a certificate or degree at Clark College.
 After successful completion of this program, students will be able to:

-• Describe the complexities that affect successful trading in domestic and global markets, utilizing information, data, and technologies to support effective decision making.
+• Define the economies that affect successful trading in domestic and global markets, utilizing information, data, and technologies to support effective decision making.

 Program maps are a suggested academic plan and should not be used in the place of regular academic advising appointments.
 Your student entry method, placement, course availability, and program requirements are subject to change and transfer credit(s)/unit(s) may change your map/plan.